me2nuk/CTF-info/README.md

-# ctftime-discord
+# CTF-info

-ctftime discord bot
+this is discord bot